rlmark/comonadic_life/README.md

 Items are placed on the grid via X and Y coordinates starting at their rightmost bottom corner.

 There may be some undesirable edge artifacts due to the lack of periodicity in the current grid representation.
+The branch `OptionSpike` solves these by implementing CoFlatMap instead of Comonad and modeling the zipper as a `Stream` of `Options`.